StuxVT/ScryptTunes/README.md

+Instructions broken oopsies, will fix soon, contact me if you need help setting up

 # ScryptTunes

 Welcome to ScryptTunes!
 This application allows you to control your Spotify playlist through Twitch chat commands.
 This guide will walk you through the installation and setup process, step-by-step.